Awards And Scholarships

 Department of Biological Sciences UNDERGRADUATE HONOR AWARDS AND SCHOLARSHIPS

 Application Instructions: Download the form for the current year from the link.
 You may either complete the 2-page form then print, or print and complete by hand.
 Attach all required supporting documents (as listed on the form) and submit to the Department office, Science building 3238, by the deadline.

 David Eakin Outstanding Freshman in the Biological Sciences - The awardee will show evidence of high scholastic achievement and potential for advancing toward a career in the biological sciences.

 Outstanding Sophomore in the Biological Sciences - The awardee will excel scholastically and demonstrate an interest in scientific organizations or clubs.
 There should be evidence on initiative and independence in pursuit of a career in the biological sciences.

-Outstanding Junior in the Biological Science - The awardee will excel scholastically, be an active participant in science-oriented organizations or clubs, and demonstrate mastery of scientific principles and laboratory technique appropriate to an area of further study in the biological sciences.
+Outstanding Junior in the Biological Sciences - The awardee will excel scholastically, be an active participant in science-oriented organizations or clubs, and demonstrate mastery of scientific principles and laboratory technique appropriate to an area of further study in the biological sciences.